lobocv/anonymoususage/README.md

 ==============

 Anonymously track user usage patterns and statistics.
 The goal of this library is to help developers get a broader understanding of their applications usage.
+Each users usage stats are stored locally for them to use and can also be uploaded to a web app that consolidates and manages all the data (see https://github.com/lobocv/crashreporter_hq).
+On crash reporter HQ you can create custom usage plots from all users that have submitted statistics.